embedly/embedly-docs/features/content-analytics/index.rst

 Recommend
 ^^^^^^^^^
-Embedly Recommend endpoint takes a look at your user or group of users most recent activity, including clicks, views and other interactions with your site.
-Then it uses them to recommend URLs in response to their specific activity.
+Embedly Recommend endpoint recommends URLs to a user or group given their most recent activity, including clicks, views and other interactions with your site.

-Trending
+Popular
 ^^^^^^^^
-Embedly Popularity endpoint will use a specific client key to create a list of popular topics amongst your users and your site overall.
-Popularity doesn’t necessarily mean that these URLs are being accessed more often than not, but rather are steadily popular topics amongst your users.
+Embedly Popular endpoint returns a list of popular URLs among all users of your site.

 Missed
 ^^^^^^
-Embedly Missed endpoint chooses the most popular URLs on your site which have not been viewed yet by a specific user.
-It then sends a list of these “missed” URLs to the user for them catch up on.
+Embedly Missed endpoint returns the most popular URLs on your site which have not been viewed yet by a specific user.

 Indentify
 ^^^^^^^^^